Federal judge's son killed, husband shot in New Jersey; Suspect found dead

-A body later found in Rockland, New York, is believed to be the suspect.
-He is believed to be a lawyer, leading investigators to believe the judge's husband was the intended target.
+A body later found at Campsite and Berry Brook roads in Sullivan County, New York, is believed to be the suspect.
+He was identified as Roy Hollander, a Manhattan lawyer and self-described anti-feminist, multiple law enforcement sources briefed on the case told ABC News.

+Hollander's body was discovered by a municipal employee in the town of Rockland.
+New York State Police were on scene, and the FBI was called.

 "A brazen and cowardly act of gun violence at their home in North Brunswick," Governor Phil Murphy said.
 "We give our full support to Judge Salas and her husband at this most trying time.
 This is an unconscionable tragedy."